behdaad/Sharif-ID-Auto-connect/README.md

 </plist>
 ```

-Please report any bugs or problems by creating an issue.
-Also, feel free to share and mpdify as you wish.
+Please report any bugs or problems by creating an `Issue`.
+Also, feel free to share and modify as you wish.